 As with the Ofsted myth-busting information I will happily state that we have no “preferred style” of teaching and have been suitably impressed over the years by teachers across a range of styles and subjects as well as multiple key stages and school types.

 I have had to write many versions of this as the myth varies by school type!
 We have absolutely no preference.
-We have shortlisted and visited a variety of schools including, but not limited to, state maintained schools, SEND schools, all-through academies, infant-only schools, middle schools, hospital schools, prison schools, FE colleges, free schools, Steiner schools….the list goes on.
+We have shortlisted and visited a variety of schools including, but not limited to, state-maintained schools, SEND schools, all-through academies, infant-only schools, middle schools, hospital schools, prison schools, FE colleges, University Technical Colleges, free schools, Steiner schools….the list goes on.
 Awards are given out based on the merits of the individual/school team based on the category.